Yemen's Houthi leader accuses Saudi Arabia of seeking to invade

 Most of Yemen's military is loyal to powerful ex-president Ali Abdullah Saleh, whose forces are fighting alongside the Shi'ite Muslim Houthi militia in battles stretching across Yemen's south and east.

 But the latest defection brings to about 10 the number of divisions that have switched sides.
-It may point to a growing sense in the military that momentum favours Hadi.
+It may point to a growing sense in the military that momentum favors Hadi.

 Beginning last week, most of the army divisions along Yemen's eastern Arabian Sea coast evacuated their posts and handed security of their bases and Yemen's Masila oil fields, the country's largest, to armed Sunni tribes.